Yienschwen/ParseCVF/ReadMe.md

 ## Known issues
 * Database creation is currently done in a brute-force way.
-* Detail paths with `.` always cause a 404.
+* Detail paths with `.` in filename always cause a 404.
 This is also verifiable from browsers, so this is not a bug of this spider.